-- 1.1 The following are differences from ICAO SARPS: - Annex 11: FIS not provided in Class G airspace - Annex 14: - RESA not available WPDL - · GRF not fully implemented - 1.2 Further differences in addition from those above from ICAO SARPS do exist within Timor-Leste.
+- 1.1 The following are differences from ICAO SARPS: - Annex 11: FIS not provided in Class G airspace - Annex 14: - RESA not available WPDL - GRF not fully implemented - Longitudinal slope WPDB 1.28%, RWS non-compliant - 1.2 Further differences in addition from those above from ICAO SARPS do exist within Timor-Leste.
 These are progressively being identified and will be provided on the AACTL website as identified.

-TABLES AND CODES
+GEN 2 TABLES AND CODES